nomadx-team/nomadx/packages/table/README.md

 ### For Developers:

-The table component automatically creates rich HTML tables from your dataset.
-The flexible `<nomadx-data>` component allows you to generate tables through simple markup or bind data from Javascript, supporting CSV or TSV format, Markdown, JSON Arrays, and 2D Arrays.
+The `<nomadx-table>` component automatically creates rich HTML tables from your dataset.
+The flexible `<nomadx-table-data>` component allows you to generate tables through simple markup or bind data from Javascript, supporting CSV or TSV format, Markdown, JSON Arrays, and 2D Arrays.

 Here's a minimal example using CSV format in your markup:
 ```html